xyflow/strudel-flow/README.md

 ## Contact Us

 We’re here to help!
-If you have any questions, feedback, or just want to share your projects with us, feel free to reach out:
+If you have any questions, feedback, instrument recommendations, or just want to share your project with us, feel free to reach out:

 - **Contact Form**: Use the contact form on our [website](https://xyflow.com/contact).
 - **Email**: Drop us an email at [info@xyflow.com](mailto:info@xyflow.com).